frios/WhatsNew/README.md

 How to use:

 1) In your Asset Catalog, set your AccentColor.
+In your target's General Settings, make sure your app Display Name is set as you want it.

-2) Create the content for each whats new page you want displayed.
+2) Create the content for each What's New page you want displayed.
 You can use What's New BulletPoint struct to add bullet points with images, bold titles and explanatory text. e.g.

 ```
 struct WhatsNewPageView: View {